On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: Preliminaries and Saito's mixed Hodge structure

-\end{proposition} \begin{proof} The proof is based on the one of Proposition 5.19 in \cite{Zuc1} for compact $M$.
-Let $\Omega^*(E^0,\theta^0)$ be the Higgs complex of $\W$ over $X$, which is equal to the restriction of the logarithmic Higgs complex $\Omega^*(E,\theta)$ over $\bar X$ to $X$.
-It suffices to show that the logarithmic Higgs complex is the good extension of the Higgs complex in the sense of Mumford.
-First we consider the terms in the complex.
+\end{proposition} The proof is based on the one of Proposition 5.19 in \cite{Zuc1} for compact $M$.
+The new ingredient is the relation between the Mumford extension of Higgs complex over $M$ and the logarithmic Higgs complex over $\bar M$. \begin{lemma} Let $\Omega^*(E^0,\theta^0)$ be the Higgs complex of $\W_{\R}$ over $M$, and $\Omega_{\log}^*(E,\theta)$ the logarithmic Higgs complex of $\W_{\R}$ over $\bar M$.
+Then the cohomology sheaf of the logarithmic Higgs complex is the good extension of the corresponding cohomology sheaf in the sense of Mumford \cite{Mum}. \end{lemma} \begin{proof} The Higgs complex is just the restriction of the logarithmic Higgs complex to $M$.
+We consider the terms in the log complex.
 Each term is a tensor product of a wedge power of $\Omega^1_{\bar{M}}(\log S)$ and the Deligne-Schmid extension of $E^0=E|_M$.
 Proposition 3.4 in \cite{Mum} shows that $\Omega^1_{\bar{M}}(\log S)$ is the good extension of $\Omega^1_{M}$.
 The estimates of the Hodge metric, which is the invariant metric on $E^0$ up to scalar, provided by Theorem 5.21 in \cite{CKS}, shows that the sections of $E$ are at most of logarithmic growth around $S$ with respect to the Hodge metric.
 By the characterization of the good extension in Proposition 1.3, \cite{Mum}, one concludes that $E$ is the good extension of $E^0$.
-We also have to consider the bundle homomorphism: we may choose a local basis of group invariant sections for $E^0$ and conclude that $\theta^0$ is a constant morphism in this basis, since, by homogeneity, $\theta^0$ is determined by its value at one point.
-In the extended group invariant basis also $\theta$ is constant on $\bar M$.
-This argument implies that the $l$-th cohomology sheaf $\sC^{P,l}(E,\theta)$ of $\Omega_P^*(E,\theta)$ is the good extension of $l$-th cohomology of $\Omega_P^*(E^0,\theta^0)$ to $\bar X$, which is a direct summand of $\Omega_P^l(E,\theta)$.
-Moreover, the inclusion $\bigoplus_{l}\sC^{P,l}(E,\theta)[-l]\hookrightarrow \Omega_P^*(E,\theta)$ is a quasi-isomorphism.
-This completes the proof. \end{proof}
+We consider also the bundle homomorphism: we may choose a local basis of group invariant sections for $E^0$ and conclude that $\theta^0$ is a constant morphism in this basis, since, by homogeneity, $\theta^0$ is determined by its value at one point.
+In the extended group invariant basis $\theta$ is also constant on $\bar M$.
+Therefore, it follows that the $l$-th cohomology sheaf $\sC^{P,l}(E,\theta)$ of $\Omega_P^*(E,\theta)$ is the good extension of $l$-th cohomology of $\Omega_P^*(E^0,\theta^0)$ to $\bar M$, which is a direct summand of $\Omega_P^l(E,\theta)$.
+Moreover, the inclusion $\bigoplus_{l}\sC^{P,l}(E,\theta)[-l]\hookrightarrow \Omega_P^*(E,\theta)$ is a quasi-isomorphism. \end{proof}